History & Current

 - Professional Development Workshops: A number of one-day professional development workshops, in fall and spring, in different parts of the state.

-- Professional Development Conference: A three-day professional development workshop, held each year in early spring at the Hotel Hershey.
+- Professional Development Conference: A three-day professional development workshop, held each year in early spring.

 - Annual On-line Membership Directory.

 - CUPRAP website, with links to members and resources.

 - CUPRAP-L, an exclusive electronic discussion group for members.

 - Arthur V. Ciervo Award ”awarded to a public relations professional, president, higher education advocate, public official, or outstanding faculty or staff member who exemplifies CUPRAP’s fundamental purposes of supporting and advancing the understanding of higher education.

 - Don Hale Award ”awarded annually to a CUPRAP member who has significantly contributed to the organization.

 - Joseph W. Donovan Young Professional/Rising Star Award – awarded to a person with great potential in the communications field who is under 40 years old and has been in higher education less than five years.